suxrobGM/rolling-retention/README.md

 # RollingRetention
-Rolling Retention App using ASP.NET Core and RectJS
+Rolling Retention App using ASP.NET Core and ReactJS